coq/coq/doc/sphinx/addendum/implicit-coercions.rst

 .. flag:: Printing Coercions

-   When on, this option forces all the coercions to be printed.
+   When on, this flag forces all the coercions to be printed.
    By default, coercions are not printed.

 .. table:: Printing Coercion @qualid